 We deliver updates and improvements to Hub on a continuous basis.
-Here's an overview of changes that are available in Hub 2018.1.
+Here's an overview of changes that are available in this version.

 Updates and Enhancements

 We've made minor adjustments that reduce the total number of permissions that restrict access to operations in Hub.
 This includes the removal of specific permissions that allow granular access to services and roles.

 Lets you suggest translations for text elements directly in the application interface.
 This feature is only available for languages that are supported by the Hub user community.